Neal P. Gillen

 Reggie joined MSO in 1983 at age 55 (in those days you had to be at least that old to join.)
 He has been serving as a Commissioner since 1985 and competes in track and field, horseshoes and racquetball, earning numerous medals.

-David Schardt played basketball and baseball in senior leagues for 20 years, officiated basketball and baseball games for high school and recreation leagues, and competed in the Maryland Senior Olympics in the javelin throw.
+David Schardt played basketball and baseball in senior leagues for 20 years, officiated basketball and baseball games for high school and recreation leagues, competed in the Maryland Senior Olympics in the javelin throw, and serves on the new Montgomery County Sports Advisory Committee.
 Semi-retired as a staff scientist at a consumer watchdog group, he’s a 33-year resident of Bethesda.

 After a career in the Indian Air Force, George Vetticad immigrated to the United States and worked at the Johns Hopkins University Applied Physics Laboratory.
 Over the past 35 years, he’s played tennis in USTA tournaments, MSO tournaments, three National Senior Games, and was ranked number four nationally in his age group.